DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has a GitHub repository with file notes and scripts for working with the first HBCD EEG data release.
-We recommend all users to review this page for important resources.</p>
+<p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has built HBCD EEG Utilities for working with the first HBCD EEG data release.
+We recommend all users review these tools: <a href="">ADD READTHEDOCS LINK</a>
-<p>The GitHub website can be found here: <a href="https://github.com/ChildDevLab/HBCD-data-release-notes">https://github.com/ChildDevLab/HBCD-data-release-notes</a>.</p>
 </div>
 </p>